 Every two years, golf fans are treated to what usually develops into an epic battle as United States and Europe clash in the Ryder Cup.
 The format may have changed over the years, but the Ryder Cup has become the biggest and best team event in golf.
 Emotions run high, players are pushed to their limits and heroes are created… it is sporting entertainment at its best.

 The Ryder Cup is incredibly popular, with millions tuning in to watch the action every two years.
-Ahead of the 44th Ryder Cup, the United States have won 27 Ryder Cups with two ties, with Great Britain/Great Britain and Ireland winning three times with one tie and Europe landing 11 wins with one tie.
+Ahead of the 46th Ryder Cup, the United States have won 27 Ryder Cups, with Europe, including when the team was Great Britain and Ireland, winning 16 times.
+There have been two ties, in 1969 and in 1989.

 Quick Facts